Easy Ground Pork Tacos Al Pastor

 A: The spice comes mainly from the chiles de árbol—just one or two gives it a subtle kick, while more turn up the fire.
 For example, adjust the amount to match your heat preference, or skip them entirely for a mild, still-delicious flavor.

 A: Corn tortillas are the classic pick, offering a soft, authentic bite that pairs perfectly with the pork and pineapple.
-In fact, flour tortillas work too if you prefer a chewier texture!
+But, flour tortillas work too if you prefer a chewier texture!

 A: Mozzarella melts similarly with a mild taste, or try Monterey Jack for a slightly sharper edge—both broil nicely atop the tacos.